AnisSaouliBH/hacking/README.md

 That's it OK!

-#just download the code.
+# just download the code.

-#open the "index" file.
+# open the "index" file.

-#then use it so easy!
+# then use it so easily!